lukeg101/lplzoo/ULC/README.md

 - This implementation follows a [small-step](https://cs.stackexchange.com/questions/43294/difference-between-small-and-big-step-operational-semantics) operational semantics and Berendregt's [variable convention](https://cs.stackexchange.com/questions/69323/barendregts-variable-convention-what-does-it-mean) (see `substitution` in ULC.hs).
 - Reductions include the one-step reduction (see `reduce1` in ULC.hs), the many-step reduction (see `reduce` in ULC.hs).

+## Other Implementation Details
+- ULC.hs contains the Haskell implementation of the calculus, including substitution, reduction, and other useful things.
+- Parser.hs contains the monadic parser combinators needed to parse input strings into term ASTs for the calculus.
+- Repl.hs contains a simple read-eval-print loop which hooks into main, and into the parser.
+- Main.hs is the what is needed for GHC to compile without any flags, it also invokes the repl.

+For contributions, see the [project to-do list](https://github.com/lukeg101/lplzoo/projects/1) or submit a PR with something you think it needs.